 Steps You Can Take to Protect Your Rights

-If you were the victim of a DUI crash and the at-fault driver got a citation for an open container or was arrested following the police investigation, you will likely be in a strong position while negotiating a claim.
-There are also other steps you can take in such cases and incidents to protect your rights:
+If you were the victim of a DUI crash and the at-fault driver was issued a citation for an open container or was arrested following the police investigation, you will likely be in a strong position while negotiating your claim.
+There are also other steps you can take in such types of incidents to protect your rights:

-- Tell the investigating police office if you smell alcohol or marijuana on the driver's breath.
-Also, look to see if the driver tries to dump beer cans or bottles to the side of the road before police arrive.
+- Tell the investigating police officer if you smell alcohol or marijuana on the driver's breath.
+Also, look to see if the driver tries to dump beer cans or bottles on the side of the road before police arrive.

 - Before police arrive, be sure to see who is driving.
 It is common for drivers to switch places after a crash with a passenger who hasn't been drinking.

-- Be sure to file a police report and obtain a copy for your records.
+- Be sure to file a police report and obtain a signed copy for your records.

-- Contact an experienced California DUI accident victim attorney who will fight hard to protect your rights and hold the at-fault parties accountable.
+- Contact an experienced California DUI injury accident attorney who will fight hard to protect your rights and hold the at-fault parties accountable.

 What Are DUI Victims' Options?

 Often, after a drunk driving accident, victims are left with severe physical, emotional and financial hardships.
-Many are left with debilitating injuries and even permanent disabilities that prevent them from carrying on with normal, productive lives.
+Many suffer debilitating injuries and even permanent disabilities that prevent them from carrying on with normal, productive lives.
 DUI victims and their families have the right to seek monetary compensation for their losses from the at-fault parties.

 What Damages Can Victims Seek?

-The worth or value of your claim will usually depend on the nature and extent of the injuries, damages and losses you have sustained.
-Injured victims of California DUI accidents can seek compensation for damages including but not limited to:
+The worth or value of your claim will usually depend on the nature and extent of the injuries, damages and losses you have sustained and the degree of negligence of the other parties.
+Injured victims of California DUI accidents can seek compensation for damages including, but not limited to:

 - Medical expenses: This includes emergency transportation and treatment, hospitalization, surgeries, cost of medication, medical equipment, etc.